Lyndon Johnson Autographs

-Lyndon Baines Johnson (/ˈlɪndən ˈbeɪnz/; August 27, 1908 – January 22, 1973), often referred to by his initials LBJ, was an American politician who served as the 36th president of the United States from 1963 to 1969.
-He became president after the assassination of John F. Kennedy, under whom he had served as vice president from 1961 to 1963.
-A Democrat from Texas, Johnson also served as a U.S. representative and senator.
-More about Lyndon Johnson
+Lyndon Baines Johnson (/ˈlɪndən ˈbeɪnz/; August 27, 1908 – January 22, 1973), also known as LBJ, was the 36th president of the United States, serving from 1963 to 1969.
+He became president after the assassination of John F. Kennedy, under whom he had served as the 37th vice president from 1961 to 1963.
+A Southern Democrat, Johnson previously represented Texas in Congress for over 23 years, first as a U.S. representative from 1937 to 1949, and then as a U.S. senator from 1949 to 1961.

 Affiliate disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.